racheleckenrod/griefSupport/README.md

 This begins the feature of handleing sessions, guests and users.

 The current situation was ineffective for smooth interaction of the two sites.

+perhaps I can use this branch for sorting out what to do with the sessions after all